Positively ratioed representations: Positively ratioed representations

 \subsection{Anosov representations and positively ratioed representations}

 The notion of Anosov representations was first introduced by Labourie \cite{Lab1}, and later refined by Guichard-Wienhard \cite{GW}.
-Several other characterizations have been provided by Kapovich-Leeb-Porti \cite{KLP1} \cite{KLP2} and Guichard-Gueritaud-Kassel-Wienhard \cite{GGKW}.
+Several other characterizations have been provided by Kapovich-Leeb-Porti \cite{KLP1} \cite{KLP2} and Gu\'eritaud-Guichard-Kassel-Wienhard \cite{GGKW}.
 In this article, we will only consider Anosov representations from the surface group $\Gamma$ to a non-compact, semisimple, real algebraic group, $G$.